mik-jozef/chalk/notes.md

-  when someone who would not gain any info from reading it knows he doesn't have to read it (this pretty much restricts its use for definitions) inline assembly? functions are const by default
+  when someone who would not gain any info from reading it knows he doesn't have to read it (this pretty much restricts its use for definitions) inline assembly?
+`Ast a = { Int i; };`
+ASCII only, including proofs.
+No single-character greek variable names. website should require little internet connection (fast load times important), be single-page, reference should be interactive (eg. instant search of definitions) functions are const by default
 ```
 class HashSet { /* ... */ }